Are Okinawa Sea Snakes Dangerous? What Snorkelers Should Actually Worry About

 Wear Protective Swimwear and Marine Shoes

-A long-sleeved rash guard, swimming leggings, or a wetsuit can reduce exposed skin and help protect against jellyfish tentacles, sunburn, and minor reef scrapes.
+A long-sleeved rash guard, swimming leggings, or a lightweight wetsuit reduces exposed skin and helps protect against jellyfish tentacles, sunburn, and minor reef scrapes.

 Use a Life Jacket or Snorkeling Vest